ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 </table>list(Asian_filter.Asian_filter = "Is this an Asian respondent?",
     AGE_BAND.AGE_BAND = "What is your age band?", DEGREE.DEGREE = "Degree (yes/no)",
     GENDER.NA = NA_character_, GENFBACK_2.GENFBACK_2 = "Risk of serious diseases which are NOT preventable or treatable (e.g. some types of dementia)")
-[1] "Is this an Asian respondent?\nWhat is your age band?\nDegree (yes/no)\nNA\nRisk of serious diseases which are NOT preventable or treatable (e.g. some types of dementia)"

 ```
 Joining, by = "predictor"